libdebug/libdebug/README.md

 ```

 ## Asynchronous Callbacks
-Breakpoints can be asynchronous: instead of interrupting the main Python script, they can register a small callback function that gets run on hitting the breakpoint, and then the execution is continued automatically.
+Breakpoints can be asynchronous: instead of interrupting the main Python script, they can register a small callback function that is run upon hitting the breakpoint.
+Execution of the debugged process is continued automatically.
 ```python
 d = debugger("./test")
 d.run()